astroumd/lmtoy/INSTALL.md

 ## Install Example

-Instructions for installing LMTOY:
+Instructions for installing **LMTOY**:

 0) Pre-conditions: We are assuming you have a python3 development like anaconda3 already in your path.
-We also assuming you have a C compiler, and that cfitsio and netcdf have been installed (e.g. on a mac via brew).
+We also assume you have a C compiler, and that cfitsio and netcdf have been installed (e.g. on a mac via brew).
 Things can and will massively and confusingly fail if this is not in tip top shape :-)

    We have silently assumed the command python is a python3.

+   More can be found on the pre-conditions below in this document.

 1) Make a small shadow tree of the official $DATA_LMT on your laptop.